kengraf/Eeny-meeny-miny-moe/README.md

 # Eeny-meeny-miny-moe
 Random selection of a student to present next in class

-Motivation is to demonstrate a simple cloud deployment.
-Cloud is great but, to be frank checkmarks on the class roster would be easier.
+Motivation of this repo is to demonstrate a simple cloud deployment.
+Cloud is great but to be frank paper and pencil checkmarks on the class roster would be easier.
 This example leverages AWS DynamoDB, Lambda, and Cognito.

 ### DynamoDB